NoviSystems/labsite/README.md

 For development, you can either manually populate from an empty database, or make a copy of a production database and import it into your development database.

+Since you likely don't have permissions to access the production database, you will need to get a dump of the database from another lab member with access.

+    $ psql <username>_lab < [dump_file_name]

+Your database should now be populated with production values (users, workitems, jobs, etc.)

 ## Deployment ##